 The document has been edited by Reynald Delaloye and Thomas Echelard (University of Fribourg, Switzerland) with the contribution of the participants at the workshop held in Evolène (Switzerland) on 23 - 27 September 2019 as well as further members of the Action Group.

-The purpose of this document is to serve as a baseline for the establishment of practical guidelines permitting to inventory rock glaciers on a global scale.
+The purpose of this document is to serve as baseline for the practical establishment of standardized rock glacier inventories on a global scale.

 The content of this document has been approved by (in alphabetical order):